 Romance comes alive.

-After enjoying the sights in the surrounding grounds, it is time to head to the main site.
-Before heading up to the very top, it is worth circling the upper-most area of the walls.
-According to legend, during the building of the castle, the lord of the castle used any piece of stone that he could get his hands on to fortify his building.
-These stones included rocks from local temples, unfinished Buddhist art and even a statue of Jizo.
+After enjoying the sights in the surrounding grounds, walk around the upper-most area of the walls.
+It’s a legend that—during the building of the castle—the castle lord used every piece of stone he could get his hands on to fortify it.
+These stones included rocks from local temples, unfinished Buddhist art, and even a Jizo statue.

-As a result, a festival is now held every year to ward off the bad mojo that building a castle out of sacred stones could potentially cause.
-Known as Yamato Koriyama Castle Festival, this festival involves unique sights such as local people dressed in period costume and, fascinatingly, a goldfish festival at the nearby Yanagisawa shrine.
-The art of goldfish husbandry has a long history that can be traced back to the samurai, so it is a big part of the area’s identity.
+The locals hold a festival every year to ward off the bad mojo because that’s what happens when you build a castle out of sacred stones.
+The Yamato Koriyama Castle Festival involves the locals dressing in period costumes and a goldfish fair at the nearby Yanagisawa shrine.
+The art of goldfish husbandry has a long history traced back to samurai.
+It is a big part of the town’s identity.

-As Koriyama castle is slightly off the beaten track, much like many of the attractions on its site, it is easily overlooked.
-This is a little unfortunate as it is an area with real history and plenty of things to uncover.
-For visitors looking to discover a little more about the feudal period in Japan and the priorities of the people at the top had, it is an attraction worth spending some time at if only to uncover all of its secrets.
+Because it is slightly off the beaten track, it is easy to overlook Koriyama Castle.
+As an area with real history and plenty of things to uncover, it’s unfortunate.
+However, for visitors looking to discover a little more about the feudal period in Japan, such as the priorities of those in power, it is a location worth exploring.

 The green areas around Nara Prefecture represent an attempt by nature to retain its dominion despite the constant encroaching by the major cities that most tourists visit in the Kansai Region.
 In the outskirts there are still village areas which have likely remained unchanged for most of the century.
 For those that want to see the Kansai's…More